But Pixabay Doesn’t …

 Encouraged now, I continue.
 Unfortunately, success is short lived with Backyard Lemon Tree accepted, while London Fashion Week is not.
 Comparing the Pixabay-preferred items against those that have been rejected leaves me mystified; there is no clear reason why only some are considered suitable.
 When a beautifully spare and crisp depiction of dessert at Kigawa does not record a single in-favour vote, it is time to try and work out what’s going on.

 Pixabay doesn’t offer much Help.
 The quality guidelines convey that photographs must have a well defined subject, clear focus, and compelling colours.
-There are also technical requirements to ensure the image is fit for reproduction and has not been over manipulated during editing.
+There are also technical requirements to ensure the image is fit for reproduction and has not been heavily manipulated during editing.
 A forum topic encourages those whose images have been rejected to ask for details – “Please post the link to your content and we or experienced members of our community will give you feedback”.
 Ordinarily, a few with experience offer suggestions, but it falls to the Administrators to approve or reject reappraisal requests.
 Browsing his decisions gives the impression there’s some elasticity in the quality guidelines and the site can accommodate photos that it deems are not gold standard.

 - I think the lamp is acceptable.
 Maybe not ideal concerning contrast and the mesh background, but it’s okay.